tsudonymn/amped-didit/pages/StoryFork.md

 		- Does fair use cover some of that?
 	- Seems like if you own a copy especially in a epub-esque format then doing the overlay is safe
 - UI/UX
 	-
+- Does this already exist?
+	- Check latest fan fic
+	-
 	-